philip696/sales_wheel/README.md

 ## `submit_attendance`

-This function:
+This function is responsible for the authoritative attendance operation.

+It:

-1. Checks that the user is authenticated.
+1. Checks authentication.
 2. Loads the selected store.
-3. Computes the distance from the store.
+3. Calculates distance from the store.
-4. Rejects submissions outside the store radius.
+4. Checks the store radius.
-5. Rejects submissions with poor GPS accuracy.
+5. Checks GPS accuracy.
-6. Rejects submissions without a photo path.
+6. Requires a valid photo path.
-7. Inserts the attendance row.
+7. Creates the attendance record.
-8. Writes an audit log.
+8. Writes an audit event.
-9. Returns the result to the application.
+9. Returns the backend result.

-The backend is authoritative for the attendance decision.
+The mobile application does not determine final attendance approval.

 ---